-- 1) 240 hours holiday per year - 2) When a bank holiday is worked as an "on call day" 10 hours additional holiday will be given in lieu.
-A minimum of 4 bank holidays are expected to be worked per year (with a minimum of 40 hours holiday given in lieu of this time worked).
+1) 5 weeks holiday per annum plus bank holidays

+A minimum of 4 bank holidays are expected to be worked per year (with one days holiday given in lieu of each bank holiday worked).

 Hours worked:

 The normal working hours of the clinic are 8am to 8pm Monday to Friday however patients are potentially in our care for 24 hours of every day of the year.
 The primary responsibility of the intern is a commitment to maximising this care.